California Department of Social Services (DSS), California Department of Education (CDE) & CalHR Childcare Providers Labor Relations

 CalHR Contacts, Links, & FAQs

-Child Care Provider United represented by 60K family child care providers in California, in partnership with SEIU Local 99, SEIU Local 521 and UDW/AFSCME Local 3930 have reached a preliminary agreement that prioritizes COLAs for providers in the 2025-26 state budget.
-This preliminary agreement will be ratified in the coming weeks.
+Child Care Provider United represented by 60K family child care providers in California, in partnership with SEIU Local 99, SEIU Local 521 and UDW/AFSCME Local 3930 reached an agreement that prioritizes COLAs for providers in the 2025-26 state budget.
+On September 22nd, CCPU members voted 99.11% to approve the new contract.

 Key provisions of the tentative agreement: